wsydney76/craft5-blade/README.md

 ## Limitations

 - Does not support Laravel-specific helper functions and blade directives that depend on Laravel features not present in Craft CMS.
-- Does not offer equivalent functionality for advanced Craft Twig features, e.g.`cache` or `paginate` twig tags.
+- Does not offer equivalent functionality for advanced Craft Twig features, e.g.`cache` twig tag.
 - There is no direct equivalent for Twig filters; in most cases PHP functions can be used instead.
 - Does not fully support [Template localization](https://craftcms.com/docs/5.x/development/templates.html#template-localization)
 - For now, only used for entry element type.
 Should work with other element types but not yet tested.